Adam Zagajewski: Life and career

 His literary works have received international recognition and have been translated into many languages.
 Joachim T. Baer, a reviewer from World Literature Today pointed out that the recurring themes in Zagajewski's poetry include "the night, dreams, history and time, infinity and eternity, silence and death."
 Colm Tóibín notes that in his best poems "he has succeeded in making the space of the imagination connect with experience; things seen and heard and remembered in all their limits and sorrow and relished joy have the same power for him as things conjured."
 American poet Robert Pinsky observes that Zagajewski's poems are "about the presence of the past in ordinary life: history not as a chronicle of the dead … but as an immense, sometimes subtle force inhering in what people see and feel every day – and in the ways we see and feel".
 His poem "Try To Praise The Mutilated World" became famous when it was printed in The New Yorker shortly after the September 11 attacks.

 Zagajewski used to teach poetry workshops as a visiting lecturer at the School of Literature and Arts at the Jagiellonian University in Kraków as well as a creative writing course at the University of Houston in the United States.
 He was a faculty member at the University of Chicago and a member of its Committee on Social Thought.
-He taught two classes, one of which is on fellow Polish poet Czeslaw Milosz.
+He taught two classes, one of which was on fellow Polish poet Czesław Miłosz.
 Commenting on the occasion of his death, Olga Tokarczuk remarked that he was an appreciated teacher of poetry.